 Average holding size 182ha

 Recommended dwelling density 200ha

-Number of new lots/dwelling opportunities 18
+Number of lots and therefore dwelling 18

-at recommended MLS
+opportunities at recommended MLS

 The dwelling opportunities number above of 18 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this subregion.